gothinkster/realworld/spec/README.md

 > The quality & architecture of Conduit implementations should reflect something similar to an early stage startup's MVP: functionally complete & stable, but not unnecessarily over-engineered.

-Most startups we know that work in consumer facing apps (like Conduit) don’t apply TDD until they have solid product-market fit, which is smart because they then spend most of their time iterating on product & UI and thus are far more likely to find PMF.
+Most startups we know that work in consumer facing apps (like Conduit) don’t apply TDD/testing until they have solid product-market fit, which is smart because they then spend most of their time iterating on product & UI and thus are far more likely to find PMF.

-This doesn’t mean that TDD === over-engineering, but in certain circumstances that statement does evaluate true (ex: consumer product finding PMF, sideprojects, robust prototypes, etc).
+This doesn’t mean that TDD/testing === over-engineering, but in certain circumstances that statement does evaluate true (ex: consumer product finding PMF, sideprojects, robust prototypes, etc).

-That said, we do _prefer_ that every repo includes excellent tests that are exemplary of TDD with that framework 👍
+That said, we do _prefer_ that every repo includes excellent tests that are exemplary of TDD/testing with that framework 👍